Pope gives West Virginia diocese new leader after scandal

-In his first comments after his appointment, Brennan said he would work to bring “true healing and renewal” to West Virginia.
-And in comments to the Catholic Review of the archdiocese of Baltimore, he said a main focus would be on rural poverty and victims of the opioid crisis, which has hit West Virginia particularly hard.
+Brennan said a main focus would be on rural poverty and victims of the opioid crisis, which has hit West Virginia particularly hard.
+The state leads the nation by far in the rate of opioid deaths.

-“There is immense need which is matched by immense desire and determination to reinvigorate the church here in West Virginia and across our nation,” he said, according to a statement from his new diocese.
+Brennan referenced John Denver’s song, “Thank God, I’m A Country Boy,” which includes the line, “Life ain’t nothing but a funny, funny riddle.”

+“Life can certainly seem like that when we’re facing opioid deaths, loss of jobs, people moving out of the state, loss of population, just the hard grind of work, raising kids, paying the bills, not knowing how it’s going to work out,” he said.

 Brennan, a Boston native who was ordained in Washington D.C., in 1976, spent time studying Spanish in the Dominican Republic and completed his theology studies at the Jesuit-run Pontifical Gregorian University in Rome.
 He was named auxiliary bishop of Baltimore in 2016 and has ministered to the city’s Hispanic community.